Study for a BTEC in Cycling with Manchester Cycling Academy and Trafford College.

 It’s not just aimed at the Elite.
 The course caters for all riders, especially those who want to progress onto University.

-We have tailored the BTEC Level 3 Diploma in Sport, a nationally recognised qualification equivalent to 2 ‘A’ Levels which will prepare you for a career in cycling or professional sport.
+We have tailored the BTEC Level 3 Diploma in Sport, a nationally recognised qualification equivalent to 2 ‘A’ Levels which will prepare you for a career in cycling or to progress onto University.

 There are 15 hours of study per week; 10 classroom hours, 1 hour of tutorials and 4 hours of cycling specific practical sessions in addition to your cycling training programme.
 Wednesdays are devoted entirely to training, racing and bespoke sessions and will often feature longer rides, visits to the Manchester Velodrome or races against colleges and universities.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 Your cycling training will fit around your academic studies and will usually take place in the mornings.
 A typical Junior rider who competes regularly will train for around 12-15 hours per week which means that your college course and training will add up to less than 30 hours per week, giving you plenty of time to find a job and to socialise.

 Manchester Cycling Academy will not cater just for road, endurance athletes.
 We welcome applications from Triathletes, Track Athletes, BMX, Track Sprinters and Mountain Bike riders so that you can continue with your development towards high level performance.

 Our academic partner is a further education college based in South West Manchester and has a long and proud history of providing high class education and in its most recent Ofsted inspection, it received an excellent rating meaning that you will receive an excellent education.

 Alongside its partnership with Manchester Cycling Academy, our partner supports a number of other leading sports academies in the region.